TD22057/insteon-mqtt/README.md

 ## Latest Update

-- 12/03/2017: Switch (on/off) is now working with Home Assistant!
+- 12/03/2017: Switch (on/off) are now working with Home Assistant!

+- 12/03/2017: Dimmers almost work.
+Home assistant won't send brigtness even with it set to on which is annoying.

 - 12/03/2017: Refactored MQTT into separate MQTT device classes to match Insteon class.